 Much of our success comes from the integration of our manufacturing, distribution, retail, and development operations.
 We distribute 75% of what we sell in our shops.
 Vertical integration allows us to take out the middle man and enables Stewart’s to offer products at a high quality and at a low cost for our customers.
 Follow along with this tour of our Manufacturing and Distribution plant located in Greenfield, NY to see how we do it all for you.

 We Are Your Dairy

 Stewart’s Milk is Fresh & Local!
 The process starts with our neighbors – local family farms that care for their animals and produce high quality milk.
 We visit the farms almost daily to pick up the fresh milk and bring it to our dairy in Greenfield, NY.
-We work 20 local farms, when you choose Stewart’s milk and dairy you are supporting your neighbors and their families.
+We work with 19 local farms, when you choose Stewart’s milk and dairy you are supporting your neighbors and their families.

 The Raw Milk Receiving Bay